 1) Patients should hydrate well ahead of time.
-We know that not all IVIg sessions are pre-treated with oral or IV glucocorticoids (prednisolone, prednisone, or iv methylprednisolone), but many are.
+Not all IVIg sessions are pre-treated with oral or IV glucocorticoids (prednisolone, prednisone, or iv methylprednisolone), but many are.
 Also, not all pretreatment involves Tylenol/Benadryl or some combination.
 But we do recommend that parents ask about these.

 2) Parents should keep their kids hydrated during the IVIg infusion.

-3) The infusion times/rates vary widely, and this one aspect seems to be the most contentious and can often be one of the things that can be changed.
+3) The infusion times/rates vary widely, and this one aspect is the most contentious and can often be one of the things that can change.
 Slowing down the rate of the infusion often helps mitigate side effects.
 Some patients can also receive these over a longer duration as an at-home infusion or during an inpatient stay.